phgelado/L-AbbeFaria-/README.md

 Now, let's discuss your **fine-tuning job**.
 Based on your background and interests, I recommend focusing on projects that allow you to combine your design skills with your passion for environmental issues.
 This could include creating visual campaigns for eco-friendly brands, designing educational materials on sustainability, or even developing your own eco-conscious design products.
 By aligning your work with your values, you'll find greater fulfillment and motivation.
 ```

+The ** ** characters have been added manually for better visualisation.

 ### Diversity of characters

 The first version of the character creation pipeline was not stochastic enough to allow for the creation of a diverse set of characters.
 Model temperature seemed to be a poor way to control this diversity.
 Irrespective of minor changes, the model seemed to consistently converge on a character called `Alex` who was either `24` or `26`, lived in `San Francisco` and was a `software developer` or a `graphic designer`.
 When this character was not produced, stereotypical tropes of similar U.S. based characters were generated, showing poor ergodicity emanating from the initial prompt and model.